mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Without a pause, he rose and ran off.
 The heat grew in intensity as he approached, but he pushed the pain down.
 He had to find Setre and Casra.

-	A silhouette appeared in the doorway of the tent.
-It was thin and short, almost resembling a child, but amidst the lapping of flames and fabric, the silhouette stood up and transformed into Casra, stumbling out of the tent in a daze.
+	A silhouette appeared from the Great Pavilion.
+It was thin and short, almost resembling a child, but amidst the lapping of flames and fabric, the silhouette stood up and transformed into Setre, stumbling out of the smoke in a daze.
 He dashed to her to pull her out of the flames.

 	"Cas...Cas...", her voice had fractured in two and wheezed through labored breaths as she collapsed onto the ground.